PaddlePaddle/models/PaddleCV/object_detection/docs/GETTING_STARTED.md

 For `SSD` on Pascal-VOC dataset,  set `--eval=True` to do evaluation during training.
-For other models based on COCO dataset, the evaluating during training is not fully verified, better to do evaluation after traning.
+For other models based on COCO dataset, the evaluating during training is not fully verified, better to do evaluation after training.

-### Distributed Training

-Will add distributed training guide later.

 ## Evaluate with Pretrained models.